Skip to main navigation Skip to search Skip to main content

 • Policy arguments used in tort cases;

-• The effects of digitalisation and in particular intermediaries in creative industries;
+• The effects of digitalisation and AI on IP law in general with a focus on the creative industries.

 Areas of Expertise

-EU and UK Competition Law and Competition Policy; legal and economic analysis of cartels and collusion; Economic analysis of Tort; Economic analysis of contract law.
+EU and UK Competition Law and Competition Policy; Economic analysis of Tort; Economic analysis of contract law.

 Expertise related to UN Sustainable Development Goals